-Only feel-good consumers can save China’s sick economy
+Only feel-good consumers can save China’s economy

 Low wages and long hours have hobbled spending amid President Xi’s ‘export-first’ policy push